 In This Article

+You achieve ketosis by limiting the number of carbohydrates consumed.
 For most people, ketosis occurs after approximately three to four days of consuming fewer than 50 grams of carbohydrates per day.

 Two of the most popular low-carb diets – the Atkins diet and the keto diet – restrict carb intake to no more than 20 grams a day temporarily or permanently.
 To make up for the deficit, dieters must consume high amounts of other macronutrients, including fat and protein.